 3 – I don’t feel happy anymore

 Yesterday, the world was a lovely place.
 But today everything seems gray and dull in the rain.
 This typical fall and winter depression is called SAD, for Seasonal Affective Disorder.
 Linked to a lack of natural sunlight, SAD can affect your mood throughout the cold months of the year.
 You can try to cure it with a specific medical lighting system that creates artificial sunlight.
 But the best way to avoid all risks of seasonal depression is to spend as much time as possible outdoors.
-For instance, if you’re a golfer who is feeling sad you can go play golf with the rangefinder in the golf course.
+For instance, if you’re a golfer who is feeling sad you can go play golf and enjoy the still-warm weather.

 4 – Itchy heads